aldopolojr/github-portolio/README.md

-# github portfolio
+# GitHub Portfolio

-On this [page](https://aldopolojr-github-portfolio.netlify.app/) I sort and categorize al my works from github.
+On this [page](https://aldopolojr.github.io/venture/) I sort and manage my projects on github.
+Go check it out!

+## Category
+application